icinganalysis/icinganalysis.github.io/content/NACA-TN-2904 Figure 15 Investigators.md

 - Brun, Rinaldo J., and Vogt, Dorothea E.: Impingement of Water Droplets on NACA 65A004 Airfoil at 0° Angle of Attack.
 NACA-TN-3586, 1955.

 I have not found biographies of either investigator.
-Here are listings from worldcat.org of their publications (the listings on ntrs are rather incomplete for these authors).
+Here are listings from worldcat.org of their publications (the listings on ntrs.nasa.gov are rather incomplete for these authors).

 Hellen Gallager: [worldcat.org](https://www.worldcat.org/search?q=au=%22Gallagher%2C%20Helen%20M.%22)

 Dorthea Vogt: [worldcat.org](https://www.worldcat.org/search?q=au=%22Vogt%2C%20Dorothea%20E.%22)

+## Related

+This is part of the [Water Drop Impingement on Surfaces thread]({filename}impingement.md).